Articles by James F. Downes

 James is also a Research Fellow at the Global Europe Centre (University of Kent/Brussels School of International Studies) alongside the Far-Right Analysis Network (FRAN) and for the Center for Research & Social Progress (Italy).

-His recent research publications have appeared in the Journal of Common Market Studies and Electoral Studies, among others.
+James's recent research publications have appeared in the Journal of Common Market Studies and Electoral Studies, among others.

 His recent media interviews relating to European politics and Brexit have appeared in international media outlets including CNBC, CNN and South China Morning Post (SCMP).

-He tweets @DrJamesFDownes
+@DrJamesFDownes

 The Loop